ClissonFlorian/Centreon-Powershell-Module/README.md

 ### Run Centreon(Clapi) Command

-You have to report you to the  <a href="https://documentation.centreon.com/docs/centreon/en/latest/">Centreon Clapi documentation</a>
+Report you to the  <a href="https://documentation.centreon.com/docs/centreon/en/latest/api/clapi/objects/index.html">Centreon Clapi documentation</a> according the action that you want to do:

 ```powershell